danielsaidi/website_danielsaidi/_posts/2011/2011-05-12-localizing-a-wpf-application-with-resource-files.md

 ---
-title:  "Localizing a WPF application with resource files"
+title: Localizing a WPF application with resource files
 date:  2011-05-12 12:00:00 +0100
 tags:  .net localization
 ---

 I am localizing a WPF application that consists of a main application project as well as several separate DLL projects that provides the application with general